Vandivier/afterecon/content/2014-02-25-in-support-of-christian-anarchism.md

 ---
-title: In Support of Christian Anarchism
+title: "In Support of Christian Anarchism"
 date: 2014-02-25 05:39:10
 author: John Vandivier
 ---